 Where did they come from/how did they get here?

-Some of these AIS species likely “hitchhiked” to South Dakota from their native ranges on boats, construction equipment and by downstream/upstream spread on large rivers.
-Others, like zebra mussels and Asian carp, were inadvertently brought to the United States in cargo ship ballast water or were imported and escaped captivity and then “hitched a ride” to South Dakota.
+Some of these AIS likely “hitchhiked” to South Dakota on boats, construction equipment and by downstream/upstream migration on large rivers.
+Others, like zebra mussels, were inadvertently brought to the United States in cargo ship ballast water or in the case of invasive carp were imported, escaped captivity and then “hitched a ride” to South Dakota.

 How can we get rid of them?